 (regular crochet)

-Using 6.5mm hook, make either a sliding loop or chain four and join with a slip stitch.
+Using a 6.5mm hook, make either a sliding loop or chain four and join with a slip stitch.

 Round One: Chain 1, work 6 single crochet in the ring, join with a slip stitch.
 Do not turn.